 - The eye is a symbol of intuitive ability.

 - Lotus Flower – Wealth, luck, comfort and long life.
 See more about the Lotus flower sign here.

 Which hand to read?

 The hand that a person writes with is usually their dominant hand, and the lines and hand shape can show which is the non-dominant.
 The dominant hand is less flexible, demonstrated by a thumb with a smaller angle.
 The non-dominant hand tends to be more relaxed and have more lines because it shows our thoughts, and what is really going on.

 The dominant hand

-The dominant hand describes what is happening in their material or the outer world right now, (the conscious).
+The dominant hand describes what is happening in their material or the outer world right now (the conscious).
 It shows what we are experiencing and whether we have developed and grown from our past.
-The right and left hands are usually different, which is why I always look at both.
+Look at the past from the non-dominant hand.